Vy187/cyber_security_notes/Sec+ Notes.md

 * Certificate-Based Authentication
 * One-Time Password (OTP)
 * Fast Identity Online (FIDO) Universal 2nd Factor (U2F)

-A cryptoprocessor on a dedicated hardware device generates a hard authentication token.
+A $\color{#a5d6ff} {hard\ authentication\ token}$ is an authentication token generated by a cryptoprocessor on a dedicated hardware device.
 As the token is never transmitted directly, this implements an ownership factor within a multifactor authentication scheme.
 Device-based authenticators can be used to implement hard tokens:
-* Smart cards—a security device similar to a credit card that can store authentication information.
+* $\color{#a5d6ff} {Smart\ cards}$—a security device similar to a credit card that can store authentication information.
-* One-time password (OTP)—a password generated for use in one specific session and becomes invalid after the session ends.
+* $\color{#a5d6ff} {One-time\ password\ (OTP)}$—a password generated for use in one specific session and becomes invalid after the session ends.
-* Security key—portable HSM with a computer interface, such as USB or NFC, used for multifactor authentication.
+* $\color{#a5d6ff} {Security\ key}$—portable HSM with a computer interface, such as USB or NFC, used for multifactor authentication.

 #### Soft Authentication Tokens
-A soft authentication token is an OTP sent to a registered number or email account or generated by an authenticator app to verify two-step account access.
+A $\color{#a5d6ff} {soft\ authentication\ token}$ is an OTP sent to a registered number or email account or generated by an authenticator app to verify two-step account access.
 Soft tokens sent via SMS or email are not an ownership factor.

 #### Passwordless Authentication
-Passwordless is a multifactor authentication scheme that uses ownership and biometric factors, and no knowledge factors.
+$\color{#a5d6ff} {Passwordless}$ is a multifactor authentication scheme that uses ownership and biometric factors, and no knowledge factors.

-Attestation is the capability of an authenticator or other cryptographic module to prove that it is a root of trust and can provide reliable reporting to prove that a device or computer is a trustworthy platform.
+$\color{#a5d6ff} {Attestation}$ is the capability of an authenticator or other cryptographic module to prove that it is a root of trust and can provide reliable reporting to prove that a device or computer is a trustworthy platform.

 ### 4B: Authorization
 #### Discretionary and Mandatory Access Control
-Permissions refer to security settings that control access to objects including file system items and network resources.
+$\color{#a5d6ff} {Permissions}$ refer to security settings that control access to objects including file system items and network resources.

 An access control model describes the principles that govern how users receive rights.

-Discretionary Access Control (DAC) is an access control model where each resource is protected by an access control list (ACL) managed by the resource's owner (or owners).
+$\color{#a5d6ff} {Discretionary\ Access\ Control\ (DAC)}$ is an access control model where each resource is protected by an access control list (ACL) managed by the resource's owner (or owners).

-Mandatory Access Control (MAC) is an access control model where an inflexible, system-defined rule protects the resources.
+$\color{#a5d6ff} {Mandatory\ Access\ Control\ (MAC)}$ is an access control model where an inflexible, system-defined rule protects the resources.
 Resources (objects) and users (subjects) are allocated a clearance level (or label).

 #### Role and Attribute Based Access Control
-Role-Based Access Control (RBAC) is an access control model where resources are protected by ACLs that are managed by administrators and that provide user permissions based on job functions.
+$\color{#a5d6ff} {Role-Based\ Access\ Control\ (RBAC)}$ is an access control model where resources are protected by ACLs that are managed by administrators and that provide user permissions based on job functions.

-A group account is a collection of useful user accounts when establishing file permissions and user rights because many individuals will need the same level of access, a group is then established containing all the relevant users.
+A $\color{#a5d6ff} {group\ account}$ is a collection of useful user accounts when establishing file permissions and user rights because many individuals will need the same level of access, a group is then established containing all the relevant users.

-Attribute-Based Access Control (ABAC) is an access control technique that evaluates a set of attributes that a subject possesses to determine if access should be granted.
+$\color{#a5d6ff} {Attribute-Based\ Access\ Control\ (ABAC)}$ is an access control technique that evaluates a set of attributes that a subject possesses to determine if access should be granted.

 #### Rule-Based Access Control
-Rule-based access control is a nondiscretionary access control technique based on operational rules or restrictions to enforce a least privileges permissions policy.
+$\color{#a5d6ff} {Rule-based\ access\ control}$ is a nondiscretionary access control technique based on operational rules or restrictions to enforce a least privileges permissions policy.

 #### Least Privilege Permission Assignments
-Least Privilege is a basic principle of security stating that something should be allocated the minimum necessary rights, privileges, or information to perform its role.
+$\color{#a5d6ff} {Least\ Privilege}$ is a basic principle of security stating that something should be allocated the minimum necessary rights, privileges, or information to perform its role.

 #### User Account Provisioning
-Provisioning is deploying an account, host, or application to a target production environment.
+$\color{#a5d6ff} {Provisioning}$ is deploying an account, host, or application to a target production environment.
 This involves proving the identity or integrity of the resource and issuing it with credentials and access permissions.
 Provisioning a user account involves:
 * Identity Proofing
 * Issuing Credentials
 * Issuing Hardware and Software Assets
 * Teaching Policy Awareness
 * Creating Permissions Assignment

-Deprovisioning is the process of removing an account, host, or application from the production environment.
+$\color{#a5d6ff} {Deprovisioning}$ is the process of removing an account, host, or application from the production environment.
 This requires revoking any privileged access that had been assigned to the object.

 #### Account Attributes and Access Policies
-Security Identifier (SID) refers to the value assigned to an account by Windows and used by the operating system to identify that account.
+$\color{#a5d6ff} {Security\ Identifier\ (SID)}$ refers to the value assigned to an account by Windows and used by the operating system to identify that account.

-On a Windows domain, Group Policy Objects (GPOs) deploy per-user and per-computer settings such as password policy, account restrictions, firewall status, etc.
+On a Windows domain, $\color{#a5d6ff} {Group\ Policy\ Objects\ (GPOs)}$ deploy per-user and per-computer settings such as password policy, account restrictions, firewall status, etc.

 #### Account Restrictions
-- The geographical location of a user or device can be calculated using a geolocation mechanism:
-    The identification or estimation of the physical location of an object, such as a radar source, mobile phone, or Internet-connected computing device.
+$\color{#a5d6ff} {Geolocation}$ the identification or estimation of the physical location of an object, such as a radar source, mobile phone, or Internet-connected computing device.
+The geographical location of a user or device can be calculated using a geolocation mechanism:
 * IP address
 * Location Services
 There are four main types of time-based policies: